dreardon/disneyReservations/README.md

 * Notification: None

 ## Environment
-This script has been tested in a Linux environment with Python 3.6.5, but should work in other environments with the correct Chromedriver.
-There is an open TOOD to make the installation process environment agnostic.
+This tool has been tested in Linux and MacOS environments with Python 3.6, but should work in other environments with the correct Chromedriver.

-## TODO
-Update Chromedriver and environment-specific logic to work for Mac, Windows, and Linux.
-Follow some of the Chromedriver/Selenium lessons here: https://github.com/mrooney/mintapi